jannahastings/chebiutils/README.md

 ~~~~

-The cache and index will be built into the current working directory.
+The cache and index will be built into the directory specified by the environment variable CHEBIDBLITECACHE, which defaults to the following folder within your user home directory: '~/Library/Caches/chebidblite/'.
 This takes a few minutes.
-It only needs to be executed once, but can be re-executed whenever a newer version of ChEBI is required -- e.g., nightly.
+It only needs to be executed once, but can be re-executed whenever a newer version of ChEBI is required -- e.g., overnight.

+Once the cache and index are prepared, they can be accessed from any other Python script as required without the overhead of rebuilding.

 To perform searches (for example), use: